Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/Significance Differential Tests/Anosim_test & Permanova_test/Read_me.md

 PERMANOVA tests whether distances differ between groups.

 #### ABOUT PACKAGE
- Usage:
+ **Usage:
  adonis(formula, data, permutations = 999, method = "bray",
        strata = NULL, contr.unordered = "contr.sum",
-       contr.ordered = "contr.poly", parallel = getOption("mc.cores"), ...)
+       contr.ordered = "contr.poly", parallel = getOption("mc.cores"), ...)**

- Arguments:
+ **Arguments:**

- formula:                        a typical model formula such as Y ~ A + B*C, but where Y is either a dissimilarity object (inheriting from class "dist") or data frame or a                                      matrix; A, B, and C may be factors or continuous variables.
+ **formula:**                        a typical model formula such as Y ~ A + B*C, but where Y is either a dissimilarity object (inheriting from class "dist") or data frame or a                                      matrix; A, B, and C may be factors or continuous variables.
 If a dissimilarity object is supplied, no species coefficients can be calculated
- data:                           the data frame from which A, B, and C would be drawn.
+ **data:**                           the data frame from which A, B, and C would be drawn.
- permutations:                   a list of control values for the permutations as returned by the function how, or the number of permutations required, or a permutation matrix                                    where each row gives the permuted indices.
+ **permutations:**                   a list of control values for the permutations as returned by the function how, or the number of permutations required, or a permutation                                          matrix where each row gives the permuted indices.
 We are just giving the script number of permutations.<br />
- strata:                         An integer vector or factor specifying the strata for permutation.
+ **strata:**                         An integer vector specifying the strata for permutation.
 If given, observations are permuted only within the specified strata.<br />
- method:                         the name of any method used in vegdist to calculate pairwise distances if the left hand side of the formula was a data frame or a matrix..<br />
+ **method:**                         the name of any method used in vegdist to calculate pairwise distances.<br />
- contr.unordered, contr.ordered: contrasts used for the design matrix (default in R is dummy or treatment contrasts for unordered factors)..<br />
+ **contr.unordered, contr.ordered:** contrasts used for the design matrix (default in R is dummy or treatment contrasts for unordered factors)..<br />
- parallel:                       Number of parallel processes or a predefined socket cluster.
+ **parallel:**                       Number of parallel processes or a predefined socket cluster.
 With parallel = 1 uses ordinary, non-parallel processing.
 The parallel                                              processing is done with parallel package.<br />
- ...
-Other arguments passed to vegdist.
+ **...**                             Other arguments passed to vegdist.